cjerdonek/open-rcv/README.md

 voting elections like [instant runoff voting][IRV] and the [single transferable vote][STV].

-OpenRCV supports auditing, reporting, and converting files.
+OpenRCV also supports auditing, reporting, and converting files.
 It can be used as either a command-line tool or as a Python library.

 OpenRCV is distributed for free on [PyPI][openrcv_pypi].
 The project page and source code are on [GitHub][openrcv_github].
 Project documentation is